 Most of the maps provided in this appendix are based upon data generated at the census tract level.
 Figure D-1 shows the census tracts that are within Carpinteria's city boundaries.
-The City encompasses portions of threefive census tracts: 16.01, 16.04 and 17.04, 17.04, 17.06 and 9900, although tract 9900 is offshore and contains no population or land area suitable for development.
+The City encompasses portions of five census tracts: 16.01, 16.04, 17.04, 17.06 and 9900, although tract 9900 is offshore and contains no population or land area suitable for development.
 The majority of the city is within tracts 16.01, 16.04, 17.04.
-Tract 17.06 only includes two small areas of Carpinteria, one north of Foothill Road encompassing Carpinteria
+Tract 17.06 only includes two small areas of Carpinteria, one north of Foothill Road encompassing Carpinteria High School, and the other at the western edge of the city north of Via Real, east of Sunset Drive and west of Cravens Lane.
+Most of tract 17.06 is within unincorporated county territory to the north and west of the city.

-Http://countyofsb.org/uploadedFiles/housing/Content/Affordable_Housing/ 2020%20Analysis%20of%20Impediments%20to%20Fair%20Housing%20Choice.pdf
+1 http://countyofsb.org/uploadedFiles/housing/Content/Affordable_Housing/ 2020%20Analysis%20of%20Impediments%20to%20Fair%20Housing%20Choice.pdf